zapkub/mrPanJChallenge/README.md

 # mrPanJChallenge
-another web application challenge for job apply.
+another web application challenge for job apply. you can directly open it on this url http://zapkub.github.io/#/

 # Bonus point
  - SASS + Autoprefixer